-Pursuant to the provisions of the Securities Act, and to the rules and regulations of the Commission under the Securities Act, we hereby consent to the filing of this letter with the Commission as an exhibit to the Registration Statement and to the reference to our name under the captions "United States Federal Income Tax Considerations" and "Legal Matters" in the prospectus and consent solicitation statement included in the Registration Statement.
+Pursuant to the provisions of the Securities Act, and to the rules and regulations of the Commission under the Securities Act, we hereby consent to the filing of this letter with the Commission as an exhibit to the Registration Statement and to the reference to our name under the caption "Legal Matters" in the Prospectus and Consent Solicitation Statement.
 In giving our consent, we do not thereby concede that we come within the category of persons whose consent is required by the Securities Act or the rules and regulations promulgated thereunder.